linuxserver/docker-unifi-controller/README.md

   linuxserver/unifi
 ```

-You can choose between ,using tags, latest (default lts 5.6 release branch, and no tag required)  or the unstable (5.7) release branch of unifi.
+Using tags, you can choose between either the latest "LTS Stable" branch (the default, no tag required) or the "Unstable" branch of UniFi.
+See the UniFi [FAQ Page](https://help.ubnt.com/hc/en-us/articles/360008240754#1) for a breakdown of their various branches.

 Add one of the tags, if required, to the linuxserver/unifi line of the run/create command in the following format, linuxserver/unifi:unstable

 #### Tags

++ **latest** : releases from the 5.6.x "LTS Stable" branch
-+ **unstable** : releases from the 5.9x branch.
++ **unstable** : releases from the 5.9.x "Unstable" branch.

 ## Parameters